hcoles/pitest-site/pages/aggregating_tests_across_modules.markdown

 ### Building the Module Reports

-First you will need to add the a report for each of the modules of interest.
+First, you will need to add a report for each of the modules of interest.
 The following would be placed in the POM file for each of the modules you're wish to aggregate.

 ```xml